citp/privacy-policy-historical/z/zo/zop/zopim.com.md

 Web beacons, tags and scripts may be used on our Websites or in email or other electronic communications we send to you.
 These assist us in delivering cookies, counting visits to our Websites, understanding usage and campaign effectiveness and determining whether an email has been opened and acted upon.
 We may receive reports based on the use of these technologies by our third-party service providers on an individual and aggregated basis.

-We use Local Storage Objects (“ **LSOs** ”) such as HTML5 to store content information and preferences.
+We use Local Storage Objects (“LSOs”) such as HTML5 to store content information and preferences.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
 Third parties with whom we partner to provide certain features on our Websites or to display advertising based upon your Web browsing activity use LSOs such as HTML5 and Flash to collect and store information.
 For further information on how to manage Flash LSOs please click [here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).

 _Logs:_

 As is true with most websites and services delivered over the Internet, we gather certain information and store it in log files when you interact with our Websites and Services.
 This information includes internet protocol (IP) addresses as well as browser type, internet service provider, URLs of referring/exit pages, operating system, date/time stamp, information you search for, locale and language preferences, identification numbers associated with your devices, your mobile carrier, and system configuration information.
 Occasionally, we connect personal information to information gathered in our log files as necessary to improve our Websites and Services.
-In such a case, we would treat the combined information in accordance with this Policy should be changed to As is true with most websites and services delivered over the Internet, We gather certain information and store it in log files when you interact with our Websites and Services.
-This information includes internet protocol (IP) addresses as well as browser type, internet service provider, URLs of referring/exit pages, operating system, date/time stamp, information you search for, locale and language preferences, identification numbers associated with your devices, your mobile carrier, and system configuration information.
-Occasionally, We connect personal information to information gathered in our log files as necessary to improve our Websites and Services.
-In such a case, We would treat the combined information in accordance with this Policy.
+In such a case, we would treat the combined information in accordance with this Policy.

 _Analytics:_